mcornejo/slk-painpills/2.solution-dwh/README.md

 For this task, we decided to export the results of every job _(each data mart)_ directly to elasticsearch to visualise the aggregated data using kibana.
 Aggregating the data using Spark is a largely better option than feeding every single row to elasticsearch.
 In the folder `1.solution-elk` there is an extensive introduction to elasticsearch.

 Instead of inserting 5,000,000 of rows, ingesting only the aggregated data is around *300 times smaller* for the biggest data mart (for the case 2, the difference is 30,000 times smaller or just 168 rows to ingest).
-Separating reponsabilities and using big data tools to carry the heavy low of the aggregations allows a better performance of elasticsearch, lower costs and better user experience.
+Separating reponsabilities and using big data tools to carry the heavy load of the aggregations allows a better performance of elasticsearch, lower costs and better user experience.

 The following graphs are a sample of possible visualisations.
 On the top row we present some aggregations on Oxycodone and on the bottom row Hydrocodone.
 From left to right: Count of top 20 cities, Daily count and monthly count.
 In the folder kibana it is possible to find the export of the dashboard to easily import it in kibana.

 ![Monthy count of ](images/img1.png "Kibana screenshot")

-We provided the ouput of the jobs.
-To replicate this dashboard, first run a elasticsearch and kibana instance (like the docker-compose file in the solution-elk folder) and execute the `output_to_elastic.sh`.
+To replicate these dashboards, first run an elasticsearch and kibana instance using the docker-compose file located in the `1.solution-elk` folder and execute the `output_to_elastic.sh` script.